SvenFestersen/cul-mqtt/README.md

 # cul-mqtt
 Connect a CUL device running *culfw* (http://culfw.de) via MQTT (http://mqtt.org/).
-Reqiures Python 3 and paho-mqtt.
+Requires Python 3 and paho-mqtt.
 Intended for use with openhab.
 Tested on Linux and with openhab2.

 ## Installation